-So, if you’re not doing so already, encourage your Canadian customers to share their reviews, ratings and other feedback on your website and social networks.
+If you’re not doing so already, encourage your Canadian customers to share their reviews, ratings and other feedback on your website and social networks.
 Consider incentivizing them with an exclusive discount code or, if you’re on a budget, with a contest or sweepstakes competition.

-In short, user-generated content can help drive consumer engagement, establish credibility and generate traffic – all great reasons to put it on your checklist.
+User-generated content can help drive consumer engagement, establish credibility and generate traffic – all great reasons to put it on your checklist.